-A collaboration between the University of Tasmania and the Tasmanian Assessment, Standards & Certification (TASC) allows results from High Achiever Program (HAP) units to be counted towards the Australian Tertiary Admission Rank (ATAR) in Tasmania.
-The ATAR is based on the best five results in TASC level 3 or 4 courses.
-For students who wish to include HAP results in the calculation of ATAR, ATAR is based on the 'best five equivalent' results.
+A collaboration between the University of Tasmania and the Office of Tasmanian Assessment, Standards & Certification (TASC) allows results from High Achiever Program (HAP) units to be counted towards the Australian Tertiary Admission Rank (ATAR) in Tasmania.

 Please note: Students who reside outside of Tasmania should contact their Tertiary Admission Centre for advice on the possible inclusion of results from their study at the University of Tasmania in the calculation of an ATAR in their home state.

 New ATAR arrangements for Year 11/12 HAP study in 2016 and beyond

 To be eligible for an ATAR a student must meet certain requirements, which are explained in detail on the TASC website.